LouisLINWEI/LouisLINWEI.github.io/_pages/about.md

 ## Awards

-2019-2021 Studies Excellent Scholarship of BUAA  (Top 10%)
+2019-2021 The first price of the Learning Excellent Scholarship of BUAA

-2019-2020 University-level Excellent Student (Top 5%)
+2019-2020 Excellent Student of BUAA

-2020-2021 University-level merit student (Top 5%)
+2020-2021 Merit student of BUAA

-2020-2021 University-level social work Outstanding Second prize (Top 20%)
+2020-2021 The second prize of Social Work Outstanding Scholarship of BUAA

+2020-2021 The second price of the Learning Excellent Scholarship of BUAA

+2020-2021 The first prize of Discipline Competition Scholarship of BUAA

+2021-2022 Merit student of BUAA

+2021-2022 The second price of the Learning Excellent Scholarship of BUAA

+2021-2022 The first prize of Social Work Outstanding Scholarship of BUAA